Why the horse racing scandal should be a wake-up call to Australia's cruellest animal industries.

 Whether whips or ‘jiggers’ — the idea of subjecting an animal to fear and pain in the name of sport and gambling is wearing thin on a society increasingly concerned about the treatment of our fellow species.

-And it was four years ago that our investigations into the greyhound industry lifted the lid on another brutal training method in Australian racing: live baiting.
-Shocking evidence captured across three states by Animals Australia and Animal Liberation Queensland investigators, revealed piglets, possums and rabbits being tied to mechanical lures and naturally gentle greyhounds being provoked to chase and maul them to death.
+It was over four years ago that our investigations into the greyhound industry also lifted the lid on another brutal training method in Australian racing: live baiting.
+Shocking evidence captured across three states by Animals Australia and Animal Liberation Queensland investigators revealed piglets, possums and rabbits being tied to mechanical lures and naturally gentle greyhounds being provoked to chase and maul them to death.

 This image contains content which some may find confronting